Part of California's iconic Highway 1 remains closed as crews make progress on wildfire - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Melissa Alonso, Andy Rose and Haley Brink contributed to this report.
+CNN’s Joe Sutton, Melissa Alonso, Andy Rose and Haley Brink contributed to this report.

 Comments